-Here’s the deal: most sunscreens use chemical UV filters, which are rapidly absorbed in the skin, your body’s largest organ.
-Several appear to be endocrine disruptors, meaning they may interfere with your hormones.
+Here’s the deal: most sunscreens use chemical UV filters, which are rapidly absorbed by the skin, your body’s largest organ.
+Several appear to be endocrine disruptors, meaning they may interfere with your hormones, which then can then create all sorts of other chronic health issues and diseases.
 According to the World Health Organization, endocrine disruptors are suspected of being associated with:

 altered reproductive function in males and females